shivaraman83/convert-local-to-federated/README.md

 # Convert Local repos to federated repos

 Below steps needs to be followed to convert all your local repositories to federated repositories.
-Use case for this - if you are setting up a Cold/Warm DR
+Use case for this - if you are setting up a Cold/Warm DR of Jfrog artifactory for the first time

 ## Pre-requisites
 1. instanceurl - your active instance url